Best Golf Wedges for Mid Handicappers of 2023

 Bounce

 The bounce degree of a wedge is the measurement between the leading edge of the club and the lowest point of the trailing edge.
-This area comes into contact with the ground during the swing, making it vital to the success of the shot.

 The more “bounce” a wedge has the higher the club’s leading edge is from the ground.
 More bounce provides more forgiveness to the golfer, leaving amateurs to get high bounce wedges to fill out their bag.